f4z3r/pass_project/README.md

 [Taint analysis](https://en.wikipedia.org/wiki/Taint_checking) consists in determining which parts of a program are dependent on the user inputs.
 The goal of this project is to implement a Datalog based taint analysis for a simple language.

 ## Problem
 We are given a source code with no loops, points or floating point variables.
 The code contains assignments, conditionals, `op()` method (representing a binary operator) and multiple calls to  `source()` and `sink()` methods.
-The output of the `source()` method is controller by the user and the call to the `sink()` method represents a sensitive region of the program.
+The output of the `source()` method is controlled by the user and the call to the `sink()` method represents a sensitive region of the program.
 We do not want the user supplied inputs to affect its arguments.

 The goal here is to first determine if the arguments to each `sink()` call are dependent on the user inputs.
 The argument can be dependent explicitly or implicitly on the user input.
 If this is the case, the call to the `sink()` method can be made secure by sanitising the argument.
 This is done by calling the method `sanitize()` before calling the `sink()` method.